yaannsloot/posetracks/core/README.md

-# MotionEngine Core
+# PoseTracks Core

-MotionEngine Core is a compiled python module responsible for executing pre-trained models and performing computer vision related tasks.
+PoseTracks Core is a compiled python module responsible for executing pre-trained models and performing computer vision related tasks.
 It is required for the add-on to function.

 ## Building

 ### Using build.py

-The build.py script is the easiest way to build MotionEngine Core.
+The build.py script is the easiest way to build PoseTracks Core.
 It currently only works for Windows and Linux.

 The following must be installed and available on the system PATH: